Eudaemonal/algo/README.md

 ### Prerequisites

-To run the programs, you need to have g++ and cmake install in your local machine, you can use the following instructions to compile the program.
+To compile the programs, you should have gcc and cmake install in your local machine, the gcc version I use is 4.9. you can use the following instructions to compile the program.

 ```
 cmake .